Franco-Australian Museum, Villers-Bretonneux

 A sign in the playground also says: “Do not forget Australia” and this is also written in French in each of the classrooms.

-A Franco-Australian museum is housed inside the school on the first floor above the classrooms.
+The Franco-Australian museum is housed inside the Victoria School.
 The collections held by the museum were established in the 1970s by material from private collections and donations.

 The museum tells the story of the Australians on the Western Front in 1918 and the part they played in the battles to defend Villers Bretonneux.